-SPC acknowledges its legal obligation to conduct a biennial review of compliance with the Drug- Free Schools and Communities Act and authorizes an administrative review to be conducted to determine if the college fulfills the requirements of the previously mentioned Federal regulations.
-The Vice President for Student Success along with the Strategies for Behavioral Intervention (SOBI) team is responsible for conducting the review and reporting on the findings.
-The SOBI team consists of representatives from both St. Philip's College campuses serving in various roles across the college to include the Vice President for Student Success, the Dean of Student Success, Campus Police, Counseling Services, Disability Services, Student Life, Student Conduct, Advising, and Enrollment Management.
+SPC acknowledges its legal obligation to conduct a biennial review of compliance with the Drug- Free Schools and Communities Act and authorizes an administrative review to be conducted to determine if the college fulfills the requirements of the previously mentioned federal regulations.
+The Vice President for Student Success, Dean of Student Success (Educational Support Services), along with the Strategies for Behavioral Intervention (SOBI) team is responsible for conducting the review and reporting on the findings.
+The SOBI team consists of representatives from both St. Philip's College campuses serving in various roles across the college to include the Vice President for Student Success, the Dean for Student Success (ESS), Campus Police, Counseling Services, Disability Services, Student Life, Student Conduct, Advising, and Enrollment Management.